cym13/cym13.github.io/source/review_crypto_d.rst

 is strongly discouraged to use probable primes for keys smaller than 2048 bit long.

-**As it is, the primes randomly generated but no condition is enforced.**
+**As it is, the primes used are randomly generated for all key size and no condition is enforced.**

 The default key length has been updated from 1024 to 2048 which makes these checks a bit less necessary, but the library does not warn the user